Mihindig/eventid4688/README.md

-Got it!
-Here's a cleaned-up version while keeping your natural tone intact:

----

 # **How to Properly Log Process Creation with Event ID 4688**

 ### **Why Even Bother with This?**
-Let’s be real—event logs can be a mess.
+Let’s be real event logs can be a mess.
 There’s way too much data, and no one expects you to memorize every event ID.
 But what if you could track most of the important stuff with just **one** event ID?
 That’s where **Event ID 4688** in the **Security** event logs comes in.

-Most orgs don’t configure their event logging properly—they just roll with the default settings, which kinda sucks.
+Most orgs don’t configure their event logging properly,they just roll with the default settings, which kinda sucks.
 Luckily, **Event ID 4688** captures a lot of **useful security data**, like:
 **Parent Process** (what started it)
 **Child Process** (what was created)
-**Command-line arguments** (if configured)
+**Command line arguments** (if configured)

 Yeah, it can be **super noisy**, but if you configure it right, it becomes a **solid tool for process tracking**.
 If you already have **Sysmon** or an **EDR solution**, you don’t **need** to do this—but hey, it’s fun to play around with.

+Make sure you read until the end,scroll down until the screenshots are gone so you'll be presented with a valuable website!

 ---